lionel-/fontquiver/README.md

 ## Usage

-### Fonts installed in the R library
+### Fonts installed in R packages

-fontquiver is an interface to fonts installed in the R library.
+fontquiver is an interface to fonts installed as R packages.
 It provides convenient and structured access, for instance, to the Bitstream Vera font family installed with the [fontBitstreamVera](https://cran.r-project.org/package=fontBitstreamVera)